jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 ~~~
 {: #arch2-fig title='Self-hosted MUD Architecture' artwork-align="center"}

-The assumption is that a Thing will host the MUD file, without the need for a dedicated MUD File Server.

 ## Basic Operation

-The operations are similar as specified on {{RFC7252}}:
+The operations are similar as specified on {{RFC8520}}:

 1. The device performs first DHCPv4/v6 and gets an IP address.
 The network can provide a temporary address before MUD validation starts.
-2. The device may then emit a subsequent  DHCPREQUEST using the DHCPv4/v6 option, including the CoAP MUD URL (e.g. ```coap://[2001:db8:3::123]/mud/light-class.senml```) indicating that it is of the class type of "light".
+2. The device may then emit a subsequent  DHCPREQUEST using the DHCPv4/v6 option, including the CoAP MUD URL (e.g. ```coaps://[2001:db8:3::123]/mud/light-class.senml```) indicating that it is of the class type of "light".
 3. The router (DHCP server) may implement the MUD functionality and will send the information to the MUD manager, which MAY be located on the same subnet.
 4. The MUD manager will then get the MUD file from the Thing "/mud" resource.

-The use of CoAP does not change how {{RFC7252}} uses MUDs.
+The use of CoAP does not change how {{RFC8520}} uses MUDs.

 ## CoAP Operations

 Since the Things are now using CoRE Link Format, they can also expose MUDs as any other resource.
-MUD Managers can send a GET request to a CoAP server for /.well-known/core and get in return a list of hypermedia links to other resources hosted in that server.
+MUD Managers can send a GET request to a CoAP server for "/.well-known/core" and get in return a list of hypermedia links to other resources hosted in that server.
 Among those, it will get the path to the MUD file, for example "/mud" and Resource Types like "rt=mud".

 ### Registration and Discovery